Aetopia/how-to-do-disable-vsync-mcbe-windows/README.md

 - You disable V-Sync globally or for Minecraft: Bedrock Edition specifically.

 ### Using clients to disable V-Sync.

 If you are using a client then consider availing their 'V-Sync Off' feature.

+- Launch your preferred client via their launcher.

+- Go into client's settings or configuration section.

+- Find the relevant option for disabling V-Sync.

+> [!CAUTION]
+> - Sometimes, clients might not be able to disable V-Sync correctly.
+> - Consider disabling V-Sync via [your GPU's configuration software](#disabling-v-sync-at-the-driver-level).

+### Using a dedicated mod for disabling V-Sync.

+> [!CAUTION]
+> Consider this as a last reliable resort which will work regardless of hardware.

+MCBE DirectX VSync Fixer is a standalone mod that fixes the game's V-Sync implementation.
+- This is done by adding "screen tearing support" as per [Microsoft's documentation](https://learn.microsoft.com/windows/win32/direct3ddxgi/variable-refresh-rate-displays).